- A mastectomy is a major surgery where one or both breasts are removed. It is a procedure that requires extensive planning and recovery.

 Genetic testing must be carried out by a provider and facility that accept Medicare.
 Studies have shown that prophylactic mastectomies can lower the risk of developing breast cancer by more than 90% in women who have the BRCA1 or BRCA2 gene mutation.

-To make sure that Medicare will cover your mastectomy, you should take the following steps:
+To make sure that Medicare

 - Ask your doctor to provide a written order stating you have a medical reason for a mastectomy.

 - Be sure wording in the order matches codes for the International Classification of Diseases (ICD) system.